 Last year I was invited to attend an exclusive bread making experience hosted by Taste and Glacier by Sanlam.
 Our morning started with an amazing breakfast at the Cape Town Hotel School Restaurant and this was followed by learning how to make bread.
 For those of you who follow me on twitter you might have seen my timeline flooded with information using the #tasteglacier hashtag.
 There were lots of interesting tit bits handed out by Tim and Ryan Faull and we got to make rolls and focaccia.
 The most interesting fact I learnt was to use normal temperature tap water for bread making when using a stand mixer.
 There is no need to get your water to a tepid temperature as the machine warms up the dough.
 There is something quite sublime when making bread by hand and this is my preferred method if time allows.
 However, I will never say no to making bread in my bread maker.
 I also love the squishy feeling of rubbing oil into focaccia, and this basic recipe can be ‘dressed up’ in a variety of ways.
 On the day of the bread making we used olives and herbs.
 For this focaccia I added nothing but I will make it again using sun dried tomatoes and rosemary.
 You can add any toppings of your choice of course!
 After we made bread, lunch was served from the Limoncello food truck.
 This was a great experience for me, and one I repeated when Dave and I were at the Le Kap Lifestyle day.
 After lunch we were treated to a specialty sausage and craft beer tasting with Cure Deli and Triggerfish Brewery.
 I loved everything we tasted and since then I have bought pork cheeks from Cure Deli and I am thinking of a special recipe to share here on my blog.
 A big thank you to the entire team for an amazing day and for a stunning goody bag which included my very own bread mixing bowl.

-- 1kg bread flour, and extra for dusting
+- 1 kg bread flour, plus extra for dusting

 - Olive oil for drizzling